Screen and Peer-Review Process

 The target time between submission and a review decision by the JULS Editorial and Faculty Review Boards for 2020-2021 is approximately 6-8 weeks.

 Once articles pass through peer-review and are accepted for publication, manuscripts proceed to be typeset and published online via the JULS Online system.
 After acceptance, submissions may be cited as “in press” at JULS.
 Full citation information will be available upon online publication.
-Individual manuscripts throughout the term are collated into the annual print issue, which is generally published in June.
-All authors, reviewers, and funding personnel are invited to request copies of printed issues, free of charge.
+Individual manuscripts throughout the term are collated into the annual print issue.

 Updated October 9th, 2020